-Also, if you have very little natural light in your room, this is the plant best suited to grow in low light conditions.
+Also, if you have very little natural light in your room, Tigress is for you.

-Furthermore, the plant needs to be kept in indirect bright sunlight near the windows or balcony.
+Furthermore, the plant must be in indirect sunlight near the windows or balcony.

 5. Aglaonema Chocolate

-The chocolate-colored leaves of the plant are 4 inches to 6 inches long and 2 to 4 inches wide.
+The chocolate-colored leaves of the plant are 4-6 inches long and 2-4 inches wide.

-Moreover, the chocolate look-alike plant can reach a height of 0.5 to 1 m.
+Moreover, the chocolate look-alike plant can reach a 0.5-1 m height.

 6. Aglaonema Silver Bay

 This variety of Aglaonema outstands others with its fast-growing habit.

 The unique color combination of light green, dark green, and silver makes its beautiful variegated leaves.